Grandhotel Giessbach in Interlaken, Switzerland

 It should be fine to stay in the area for a few days and do a bit of everything without getting bored.

-Would I book a stay on my next trip?
+Would I book a stay on my next trip at Grandhotel Giessbach?
 Yes, because the location of the hotel is awesome and the hotel is actually pretty good (though I was not happy with everything all the time).
-However, if it had rained I know I would not have enjoyed my stay because there is not that much to do in the hotel itself (no spa etc.) and also the price for pets are quite high (about 18€ a day, which made about 54€ for three nights).
+However, if it had rained I know I would not have enjoyed my stay because there is not that much to do in the hotel itself (no spa etc.) and also the price for pets is quite high (about 18€ a day, which made about 54€ for three nights).

 Also, keep in mind that the hotel is closed in the winter months.

-If you like to be active all day and do not like driving (at least not in the mountains) then you should keep in mind that the hotel is quite far from places like Interlaken – but since I did not leave the hotel area much it was absolutely okay for me and I would be happy to visit again for a few nights.
+If you like to be active all day and do not like driving (at least not in the mountains) then you should keep in mind that the hotel is quite far from places like Interlaken – but since I did not leave the hotel area much it was absolutely okay for me and I would be happy to visit again for a few nights and I think the Giessbach Hotel is one of the best hotels in Brienz, Switzerland.